IVSOP/linux-setup/README.md

 ## Format disks

-Warning: if you have windows, an efi partition already exists and you don't need to make a new one
+**Warning:** if you have windows, an efi partition already exists and you don't need to touch it ever appart from mounting it

-Use `fdisk`
+Use `fdisk -l` and `lsblk` to see your partition layout

+You can then change partitions of a disk by using `fdisk <path to disk>`

-Boot: 512M
+Boot: make a partition with 512M

-efi: 100M, set the type to EFI System
+efi: make a partition with 100M, set the type to EFI System

 ## Make filesystems for boot

-Efi should be fat32, boot can be ext4
+(see warning above) Efi should be fat32: `mkfs.vfat -F 32 -n EFI <path>` Boot can be ext4: `mkfs.ext4 <path>`

 Do not mount anything yet